 To earn the title of “Seyðisfjörður Mountain Viking”, you need to stop first at the information centre in the village and get a special map showing these seven peaks.
 Containers with guest books have been placed on seven peaks surrounding Seyðisfjörður.
 Each container also has a hole puncher, with a different pattern for every mountain.
 Make sure you have it with you and punch your card in the right place when you get to the top of each mountain!
 After climbing all seven, present the map once more at the information centre.
-You will be rewarded by a document recognising your achievement, while your name will also be entered in the “List of Mountain Vikings ” on the Seyðisfjörður municipal website.
+You will be rewarded by a document recognising your achievement, while your name will also be entered in the “List of Mountain Vikings ”.

 A special list of those that have climbed all seven peaks in less than 24 hours is also kept, those who manage to do that earn the title of Super Mountain Viking of Seyðisfjörður.

 Hiking maps can be purchased at the tourist information centre

 Please note that there are often several good ways to hike to the top, and that the route descriptions give only a rough idea of the routes most commonly used.
 No responsibility is taken for the GPS coordinates you find here, but if you notice any errors please let us know at [email protected].

 We ask children and teenagers to climb the mountains only in the company of adults.

 NB!
 Note that the weather can change very quickly, so no one should ever start a hike without checking the weather forecast and telling others about their plans.